Auros/SiraUtil/README.md

  However, some of the things the base game has available can't be seen in the installer, since they're manually setup in the unity project.
 There's still a way to figure out if they're injected or not.
 For example, in the `MainFlowCoordinator`, there's quite a couple field that are marked with the `[Inject]` attribute.
 One of which is the `MenuLightsManager`.
 Obviously if the `MainFlowCoordinator` can access this, and the `MainFlowCoordinator` is in the menu, if you create your own menu installer, you can ask for the `MenuLightsManager` as well!

+ Finding every object you can request takes some assumptions and a bit of playing around.
+Using the [UnityRuntimeEditor](https://github.com/Caeden117/RuntimeUnityEditor) for BSIPA can allow you to easily view every provider in each scene container(s).

 ### Where can I learn more about Zenject?

  Before getting into this, make sure you understand Dependency Injection as a concept.
 Here is a quote by John Munsch which summarizes it in a way that almost anyone can understand.